xiaojielei/tp/docs/UserGuide.md

 #### Viewing Savings Goals: `savings goal view`

 Lists all your savings goals.
+This command is similar to view savings, but it emphasizes displaying the goals.

 Format: `savings goal view`